MATILDA Scenarios#

 Running MATILDA for all climate projections#

 Now that we are set up we need to run MATILDA for every CMIP6 model and both scenarios.
-This adds up to 62 model runs at ~4s each on a single core.
-SO you can either start the bulk processor and have a break or download data and notebook to run it on more cores on a local computer.
+This adds up to 50-70 model runs at ~4s each on a single core, depending on how many models remained in your ensemble.
+So you can either start the bulk processor and have a break or download the repo and change the config according to your available cores.

 Note: Don't be confused by the status bar.
 It only updates after one full scenario is processed.